opendatahub-io/opendatahub.io/pages/arch.md

 Open Data Hub is available as an OpenShift OperatorHub community-operators section on [operatorhub.io](https://operatorhub.io/).
 You can install it from the OpenShift webui by following the steps below:

-1. From the Openshift console, navigate to the newly created namespace
+1. From the OpenShift console, navigate to the newly created namespace

 2. Select Catalog -> OperatorHub from the left menu bar